 Like Review Requests, Comment History adds rich history to work, giving all collaborators insight into the why behind certain changes.
 When a reviewer has been signaled to jump into a Branch, she can see all the comment history in the same place.

 Before, comments would get stuck in different Branches, and collaborators would often lose track of previous discussions.
 Rehashing a conversation was also a challenge, especially when changes had already been incorporated.
 This update brings these conversations in one, easy-to-flow thread, making work more focused and efficient.

-Using Comment History and Review Requests together allows you to keep work moving forward, have clarity around developing changes, and alert the right people at the right time when input is needed or a change is ready to be merged to Master.
+Using Comment History and Review Requests together allows you to keep work moving forward, have clarity around developing changes, and alert the right people at the right time when input is needed or a change is ready to be merged to Main.

 In Abstract, Branches are used for work and ongoing exploration that may or may not end up in the final design.
 Before Review Requests, you’d have to send teammates and approvers a link to a Branch or Collection to get a thumbs up on progress, or to ask them to provide feedback on your work.
 Now, you can request a review from a specific individual — a peer or a stakeholder — when the time is *just* right.
 Here’s how you do it:

 Navigate to the Branch Overview tab.
 From here, you can add a Summary to provide context for the Review.
 In this section, you can add text, markdown, links, and documentation that will be relevant to the individuals you’ve asked to review your work.